stefanradev93/BayesFlow/README.md

 ## Disclaimer

-This is the current dev version of BayesFlow, which constitutes a complete refactor of the library build on Keras3.
+This is the current dev version of BayesFlow, which constitutes a complete refactor of the library built on Keras3.
 This way, you can now use any of the major deep learning libraries as backend for BayesFlow.
 The refactor is still work in progress with some of the advanced features not yet implemented.
-We promise to catch up on them soon.
+We are actively working on them and promise to catch up soon.

 If you encounter any issues, please don't hesitate to open an issue here on [Github](https://github.com/stefanradev93/BayesFlow/issues) or ask questions on our [Discourse Forums](https://discuss.bayesflow.org/).